colbylwilliams/deployment-environments/README.md

 You can provide some of the required [inputs](#inputs) (like `devcenter`, `project`, etc.) in a YAML file in your repository.

+If an input is provided in the config file and directly within a workflow, the direct input will be used.

 ### Example

 ```yaml